 Saying No to Interruptions

-The world would be so different, if everyone who was told no got sidetracked by the interruptions of their dreams and listened to those naysayers to give up on their dream.
+The world would be so different, if everyone listened to the “NOs” and interruptions of their dreams or listened to those naysayers to give up on their dream.
 We, too, must learn to say no to these interruptions and stay focused on our dreams.

 There were many inventors, scientists and engineers such as Ford, Honda, Einstein, Edison, Newton, so many of these pioneers of our culture, studies and products that were told they were ordinary, stupid and worthless.
 Most of them were just at the wrong place, at the wrong time doing the wrong thing, constantly interrupted, but they stayed focused their passion, doing things that no one believed in or thought had any value or potential.